Why is my pregnant belly soft when I lay down – this is one of those weird questions that only a pregnant woman can come up with.

 Every pregnant body is special, and you should only focus on growing a new life inside you.
 I know that something looks better, and I know you wanted to look and feel like you’re a pregnant lady from the movie.

 I get your frustration.
+Your weight gain is becoming frustrating.
 Your hormones aren’t helping with your confidence, and you’re disappointed because your baby bump is not perfect for you.

 I know it’s hard to make you feel better, but I feel obligated to try.
 I don’t know whether you planned this pregnancy.